-Families that receive federal government rental assistance can get additional help and counseling from the Family Self-Sufficiency (FSS) Program.
-Individuals can get case management, help finding jobs and employment training, financial workshops, and support from other families who receive government assistance.
-The Family Self-Sufficiency program will try to provide participants with resources and services to help them move towards economic independence and financial stability over the long term.
+Families that receive federal government rental assistance from HUD can get additional help and counseling from the Family Self-Sufficiency (FSS) Program.
+Individuals can get case management, help finding jobs and employment training.
+FSS will also coordinate financial workshops, debt reduction programs, and offer support for other families who receive government assistance.
+The Family Self-Sufficiency program will try to provide participants with resources as well as social services to help them move towards economic independence and financial stability over the long term.

-Participants in the program can include people who receive rental and housing assistance from the government, such as section 8, public housing or disability assistance, homeless prevention, and those who are staying in transitional housing, among others.
-The primary objective is to assist families and individuals who are currently receiving federal government rental assistance move to economic independence and become self-sufficient so that they are free of any state and federal governmental assistance over the mid to long term.
+Participants in the program can include people who receive rental and housing assistance from the federal government, such as section 8, public housing disability assistance, or homeless prevention.
+FSS can also assist those who are staying in transitional housing or shelters.
+The primary objective is to assist families and individuals who are currently receiving federal government rental assistance, and the goal is to move them to economic independence and become self-sufficient so that they are free of any state and federal governmental assistance over the mid to long term.

 Participants in government housing programs and in particular the head of the household of each participating family must sign an FSS contract, which is usually a multi-year agreement that ensures full participation.
 The contract will establish the responsibilities and rights of both parties.
-The 5-year FSS contract will go over terms of the arrangement and it will cover specific goals and services for each family, and the contract is binding on the client.
+The 5-year FSS contract will go over terms of the arrangement and it will cover specific goals as well as social services for each family, and the contract is binding on the client.

 The Family Self-Sufficiency program provides services, including, but not limited to, the following.
-Participants are provided the opportunity to meet with a highly trained case manager and other FSS families to get assistance and counseling such as:
+Participants are provided the opportunity to meet with a highly trained case manager and other FSS families who are now enrolled.
+The program will give them assistance and counseling such as:

-When you enroll in government housing such as section 8, the Family Self-Sufficiency program should be explained to you and you should be enrolled it in.
-However you can call your local housing authority to learn more as well.
+When you enroll in government housing such as section 8, the Family Self-Sufficiency program should be explained to you and you should be automatically enrolled it in.
+However you can call your local housing authority to learn more as well or apply.